PoshikaM/Zolvit-QE-Bootcamp/README.md

-This repo consist of week 1 summary of Zolvit Bootcamp
+This repo consist of week 1 progress of Zolvit Bootcamp

 # Week 1 Summary Report